 Delicious homemade rhubarb jam is a perfect way to use up your spring rhubarb.
 This jam is so tasty on toast or a sandwich.

-All you need to make this jam is fresh rhubarb and sugar and a bit of fresh squeezed lemon juice!
-That's it - no added pectin or other ingredients.
+Made with just three ingredients: fresh rhubarb and sugar and a bit of fresh-squeezed lemon juice!
+That's it!
+No added pectin or other ingredients.

 Rhubarb is tart and it lends itself to a variety of dishes.
-Rhubarb jam is a perfect jam with a bit of tart and a bit of sweet.
-This jam is delicious on toast, English muffins or on a peanut butter sandwich.
+Rhubarb jam is a perfect jam with a bit of tart and a bit of sweetness.
+This jam is delicious on toast, English muffins, or on a peanut butter sandwich.

-This jam is only made with fresh rhubarb and sugar and a bit of fresh lemon juice.
+This jam is only made with fresh rhubarb, sugar, and a bit of fresh lemon juice.
 That's it!
 There's no added pectin, water or other ingredients.

 The trick to making this jam is macerating the rhubarb.
 Macerating is simply mixing the rhubarb with sugar and allowing the water to be extracted from the rhubarb.